BlockNotes-4515/CheatSheet/README.md

 This section will effectively explain the features and real problems solved by **CheatSheet**, showcasing how it helps improve the academic experience for students.

 ## License
 Distributed under the MIT License.
-See `MIT` for more information.
+See <a href="https://github.com/BlockNotes-4515/CheatSheet/tree/main?tab=MIT-1-ov-file#">`MIT`>/a> for more information.

 ## Contact
 - **Creator and Productions By**: Dhruv Dhayal